Our GitLab integration automates compliance checks and evidence collection for these five security controls:

 - Specify at least one rule where at least two approvals are required for your master branch (or all branches).
 For testing purposes, if you have more than one approval rule targeting your production branch then Secureframe evaluates the rule with the highest approval count.

-How do I verify if individual pull requests are approved in Gitlab?
+How to verify if individual pull requests are approved

 Based on your configurations, you’ll be able to see approval checks underneath applicable PRs.